UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 ## Permissions for Settings

 **Update:** A user can update all of the account settings.
-This includes changing the security methods applied to the account, such as updating security restrictions to require memorable word, password timeout and 2FA.
-These users can also change the details of the accounts primary and secondary contacts.
+This includes changing the security methods applied to the account, such as updating security restrictions to require password timeout and 2FA.
+These users can also change the details of the account's primary and secondary contacts.

 **All:** Presently this offers the same capability the update permission.